Estimated reading time: 6 minutes

-There are some things that come up time and again when we speak to our clients about how they work from home.
-Everyone agrees that dining room chairs simply don’t cut it, clutter can build at alarming rates, and distractions ramp up when your office space has no boundaries.
+When we speak to our clients about how they work from home, some things come up repeatedly.
+Everyone agrees that dining room chairs are uncomfortable, clutter builds, and distractions ramp up when your office has no boundaries.

-Whether you’re organizing the space you have or remodeling to increase your comfort and productivity, you’ll want the space to fit you, which is why it’s so important to go bespoke.
-If you want to raise your productivity levels and embrace your home working space (big or small), here are some tips and ideas to get you started.
+Whether organizing your space or remodeling to increase your comfort and productivity, you’ll want the space to fit you.
+If you want to raise your productivity and embrace your office space, here are some ideas to get you started.

 Three Important Questions